-The School of Music’s organ program helps students develop into skilled performers; well versed in organ history, literature, design, pedagogy and church music.
+The School of Music’s organ program prepares students to become skilled performers; well versed in organ history, literature, design, pedagogy, and church music.

-In addition to housing an six-organ practice room, the school has onsite a pipe practice organ, the Moller 2/7, and one of the most outstanding organs in Utah, the Lively Flucher 3/64, both of which students use for practice and performance.
+In addition to housing a six-organ practice room and also a three-manual Renaissance series Allen organ, the school has two on-site practice/performance pipe organs, the Moller 2/7, and the Lively-Fulcher 3/64, one of the most outstanding tracker organs in Utah.

-The school’s Schreiner Organ Endowment supports master classes in collaboration with the active local American Guild of Organists chapter, most recently German organists Frank Scheffler and Felix Hell.
-Through the school’s Organ Preparatory Program, which offers group classes and private lessons to the community, students receive hands on teaching experience, under faculty supervision.
+The school’s Schreiner Organ Endowment supports master classes in collaboration with the local American Guild of Organists chapter, most recently with German organists Frank Scheffler and Felix Hell.
+Through the school’s Organ Preparatory Program, which offers group classes and private lessons to the community, students receive hands-on teaching experience, under faculty supervision.

-The surrounding Salt Lake Community offers numerous opportunities for organists and lovers of organ music alike, with the annual Eccles Organ Festival at Cathedral of the Madeleine and weekly organ recitals at the Mormon Tabernacle on Temple Square.
+The surrounding Salt Lake City community offers numerous opportunities for organists and lovers of organ music alike, with the annual Eccles Organ Festival at the Cathedral of the Madeleine and daily organ recitals at the Mormon Tabernacle on Temple Square.

 Alumna Melanie Randall (2011) was named guest organist at the Tabernacle at Temple Square and performed her first recital in March 2014.

 Dr. Linda Margetts, adjunct assistant professor, gave a lecture on "The French Classical Organ" at Brigham Young University's 2012 Church Music Workshop.

 The U held its first Summer Organ Workshop for young people